-Trachtenberg is currently working on a nonfiction narrative that explores what loving an animal—specifically his cats—may reveal about love between men and women.
+Trachtenberg's most recent book is a nonfiction narrative that explores what loving an animal—specifically his cats—may reveal about love between men and women.
 He’s also in the early stages of a book about failure in America, centering on the catastrophic business career of Ulysses S. Grant and a book of essays about singers.